 Once the swelling subsides, the filler takes 2-3 weeks to settle and feel more like the surrounding skin/lips.

-  Usually, this is fine.
-The Dermal Fillers practitioner will want to know when the treatment was carried out.
+Usually, this is fine if there have been no complications.
+However, the Dermal Fillers London practitioner will want to know the following:

 - When was the last treatment carried out?